-In this issue I begin a two-part series that will feature a custom boat project being built at Van Dam Custom Boats in Boyne City, Michigan.
-We featured a Van Dam boat built in Epoxyworks 14, the beautiful and unique Alpha Z. We want to give our readers a glimpse into what is currently happening at this world-class boat shop.
+I begin a two-part series that will feature a custom boat project being built by Van Dam Custom Boats in Boyne City, Michigan.
+We featured a Van Dam-built boat in Epoxyworks14, the beautiful and unique Alpha Z. We want to give our readers a glimpse into what is currently happening at this world-class boat shop.
 Continue reading →

-Early last spring I was working for a talented woodworker in a quaint little wood shop in Nashville, Tennessee.
-He showed me a strip built canoe, something I’d never seen before.
+I was inspired to build my first strip-planked dinghy while working for a talented woodworker in a quaint little wood shop in Nashville, Tennessee.
+He showed me a strip-built canoe, something I’d never seen before.
 The wheels in my head started turning.
 I was completely captivated.
 Continue reading →

 Cover Photo: Carl Puehl’s FIFTY PLUS, a modification of the Ted Brewer design, Quite Times.

-A 37′ powerboat is a bit of a luxury for a self-employed handyman and jack-of-all trades like Carl Puehl.
+A 37′ powerboat is a bit of a luxury for a self-employed handyman and jack-of-all-trades like Carl Puehl.
 But he’d always wanted to build a boat, and he decided to fill the gap between what he wanted and what he could afford.
 Continue reading →

 There are those who still question the longevity of an epoxy composite structure.
 They state that the technology is still too new to know how it will hold up long-term.
-Some have said that epoxy composites fail in the tropic heat; other critics have warned of the hazards of wood and fresh water.
+Some have said that epoxy composites fail in the tropic heat; other critics have warned of the hazards of wood and freshwater.
 However, I’ve recently visited several boats that are living testimony to the long-term reliability of epoxy composites.
 Of course, careful construction and good Continue reading →